How good is your French? Find out your precise level and competence when you take the French proficiency test.

 Unlike DELF and DALF, TEF is the single test where your score will determine the points awarded for French language proficiency.

-Started in in 1998 by the Paris Ile-de-France CCI, TEF is useful for several things, including work permits in Canada and France.
+Started in 1998 by the Paris Ile-de-France CCI, TEF is useful for several things, including work permits in Canada and France.

 All the varieties of the TEF test is valid for only two years.